SecretFoundation/SNIPs/SNIP-20.md

 Unless specified otherwise, all message & query responses will be JSON encoded in the `data` field of the Cosmos response.
 The reason for this is to make data leakage via message-length side-channels harder.
 In addition, since all keys will be encrypted, it is not possible to use the `log` events for event triggering.

+## Balances and amounts
+Note that all amounts are parsed as Uint128 (128 bit integers with JSON string representation).
+Handling decimals is left to the UI

 # Sections